verhovsky/books-futures-explained/src/introduction.md

 ## Credits and thanks

-I'll like to take this chance to thank the people behind `mio`, `tokio`, `async_std`, `Futures`, `libc`, `crossbeam` which underpins so much of the async ecosystem and and rarely gets enough praise in my eyes.
+I'd like to take this chance to thank the people behind `mio`, `tokio`, `async_std`, `Futures`, `libc`, `crossbeam` which underpins so much of the async ecosystem and and rarely gets enough praise in my eyes.